Structure of the Planning & Development Department

 - and coordination of community-led special projects.

-The Development Service Branch is responsible the CBRM's administrative service obligations pursuant to Parts 8 and 9 of the Municipal Government Act.
+The Development Service Branch is responsible for the CBRM's administrative service obligations pursuant to Parts 8 and 9 of the Municipal Government Act.
 More specifically this includes the following:

 - administering the various land use bylaws in effect throughout the Regional Municipality;